marcus-downing/plugin-b/README.md

-There are two traditional solutions to this: either you prefix all your functions with the same short code, eg `my_plugin_get_css_url()`, or you put your whole plugin in a single class and methods with `MyPlugin::get_css_url()` or `$pluginInstance->get_css_url()`.
+There are two traditional solutions to this: either you prefix all your functions with the same short code, eg `my_plugin_get_css_url()`, or you put your whole plugin in a single class and methods with `PluginClass::get_css_url()` or `$pluginInstance->get_css_url()`.
 Many plugin-authoring guides will tell you to use a class as a container for your plugin, as a way of keeping your functions separate from the global namespace.
-I disagree, because a class is not the same thing as a namespace.
+I disagree, because a class is not the same thing as a namespace, even if bits of it are static.
 A class should be used for logical elements which may be used multiple times, and which have connect data and behaviour.
 A namespace should be used to group together functions, classes, constants and other things that need to be isolated to prevent conflicts.

-I therefore opted when building this to use real PHP namespaces instead.
+So when building this tool, I opted to use real PHP namespaces.
-This does have the serious effect of requiring you host your sites somewhere that has at least PHP 5.3, but since that version was released in 2009 and comes with a large number of other improvements such as anonymous functions, we feel its time is overdue.
+This does have the effect of requiring you host your sites somewhere that has at least PHP 5.3, but since that version was released in 2009 and comes with a large number of other improvements such as anonymous functions, we feel its time is overdue.
 If your hosting company doesn't offer you PHP 5.3, urge them to upgrade or find a better place to host.